 Some energy is lost each time it is transferred from one trophic level to the next.
+Only about 10% of energy is transferred from step to step

 Organisms use energy for their life processes.

 From one trophic level to the next, only about 10% of the energy is passed along.